 What is involved in a Chief Warden course?

 You will learn how to apply command, coordination and control of workplace emergency procedures in a building or other premises where large numbers of people gather.
 You will also learn how to respond to emergency signals and warnings for a fast and safe response.
-Knowledge and skills attainments of Fire Warden (PUAWER006B) training include:
+Knowledge and skills attainments of Chief Fire Warden (PUAFER006) training include: